Reduce Unused JavaScript: Enhancing Your Website Performance

 Step 4: Look for large JavaScript files that contribute significantly to the overall page weight because large files are more likely to contain unused code that can be removed or optimized.

 Step 6: GTmetrix often suggests optimizing JavaScript, caching, and other techniques for website performance.
-Following these recommendations can help reduce unused JavaScript and improve overall website performance.
+Following these recommendations can help reduce unused JavaScript.

 Identifying and removing unused JavaScript from your website is essential in optimizing its performance and reducing unnecessary load times.
 By eliminating unused code, you can improve the efficiency of your website and enhance the overall user experience.